openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 - `1`: Change management for this resource is subject to this enabled strategy.

 #### Change Management Bypass Annotation
-In some situations, it may be necessary for a MachineConfig to be applied regardless of the active change management policy for a MachineConfigPool.
+In some situations, it may be desirable for a MachineConfig to be applied regardless of the active change management policy for a MachineConfigPool.
 In such cases, `machineconfiguration.openshift.io/bypass-change-management` can be set to any non-empty string.
 The MCO will progress until MCPs which select annotated MachineConfigs have all machines running with a desiredConfig containing that MachineConfig's current state.

 This annotation will be present on `00-master` to ensure that, once the CVO updates the MachineConfig, the remainder of the control-plane update will be treated as a single material change.

+Rolling out critical machine config changes for worker nodes also is made easier with this annotation.
+Instead of, for example, trying to predict a `disabledUntil` date, an SRE/operations team can use this annotation to specify their goal with precision.
+Compare this with `disabledUntil`, which (a) an operations team would generally overestimate in order to ensure that updates complete and (b) may cause subsequent, non-critical, machine configuration changes to cause further workload disruption (node reboots) that are unwarranted.

 ### Special Handling